 The following complications have been reported in the medical literature.
 This list is not meant to be inclusive of every possible complication.
 It is here for your information only, not to frighten you, but to make you aware and more knowledgeable concerning this procedure.
 Although many of these complications are rare, all have occurred, at one time or another, in the hands of experienced surgeons practicing the standards of community care.
 Anyone who is contemplating any type of surgery must weigh the potential risks and complications against the potential benefits of the surgery, or any alternative to surgery.

 - Failure to resolve or eliminate snoring.
-Most surgeons feel that about 80% of patients who undergo a somnoplasty will have a significant or complete resolution in their snoring; and an additional percentage of patients will notice reduced levels of snoring such that their sleep partners will report that it's level is no longer offensive.
+Most surgeons feel that about 80% of patients who undergo a somnoplasty will have a significant reduction in their snoring at least a year or more; and an additional percentage of patients will notice reduced levels of snoring such that their sleep partners will report that it's level is no longer offensive.